linode/lelastic/README.md

   -secondary
         advertise as secondary
   -send56
-        Advertise ipv6 as /56 subnet
+        Advertise ipv6 as /56 subnet (defaults to /64)
 ```